 Sergio lives with his father and his mother.
-His duties at home include carrying water, caring for animals and making beds.
+His father is employed as a laborer and his mother maintains the home.
+Sergio works at home carrying water, caring for animals and making beds.
 There are 4 children in the family.
-His father is employed as a laborer and his mother maintains the home.

 Sergio lives in the coastal community of Barrio Ruminahui, home to approximately 4,000 residents.
 Typical houses are constructed of wood floors, brick walls and zinc roofs.

 The regional diet consists of beans, bananas, chicken, fish, bread, beef and rice.
 Common health problems in this area include bronchitis, parasitic infections, fevers, pharyngitis, dengue, malaria, typhoid, rotavirus and pneumonia.
 Most adults work as street vendors, on plantations or in domestic services and earn the equivalent of $120 per month.
 This community needs basic utility services, trash collection services and improved education facilities.